 Place Victor Hugo

-Discover music in a different way with Candlelight
+11. Discover music in a different way with Candlelight and its concerts in sublime venues in Toulouse

 If you want to combine an evening of live music with Toulouse’s sumptuous venues and tributes to great artists, Candlelight is for you.
-Whether it’s pop, rock, film or even classical music, there’s a Candlelight concert to suit every taste.
+Whether it’s pop, rock, film music or even classical, there’s a Candlelight concert to suit every taste.
 And because it’s still not grandiose enough, Candlelight covers the city’s most beautiful venues with thousands of candles for a magical atmosphere.

 📍The most beautiful places in Toulouse